Connections

 With wsh

-installed, you have the ability to view certain widgets from the remote machine as if it were your host.
-In addition, wsh
+installed, you have the ability to view certain widgets from the remote machine as if it were your host, for instance the files

 command in a terminal window on a remote machine.
 For more information on what you can accomplish with wsh